What are they and what purpose do they serve?

-Definition: Stock characters draw from widely known cultural types for their characteristics and mannerisms, and are often used in parody.
+Such stock characters are prevalent in all forms of storytelling, draw from widely known cultural types for their characteristics and mannerisms, and often are used in parody.
 Every culture has its own set of stock characters.
 In Italian commedia dell'arte, for example, Scaramouche epitomized the unscrupulous and unreliable servant.
-In modern American culture, Thurber's Walter Mitty created the mold for the hen-pecked husband and dreamer.
+In modern American culture, James Thurber's Walter Mitty created the mold for the hen-pecked husband and dreamer.

 In American culture, the TV sitcom, "The Simpsons," is one of the most popular homes for stock characters.
 The entire city of Springfield, where the show is set, is populated by stock characters: TV news anchorman Kent Brockman, Comic Book Guy, mob boss Fat Tony, town drunk Barney Gumble, Reverend Lovejoy, school bus driver Otto Man, school bully Nelson, and many, many more.

 Each character is meant to represent a specific stereotype that can be played for humor.
 As well, each stock character is available to fill their role whenever needed.
 For example, if an upcoming story involves political corruption, the writers use Mayor Quimby in the story.
 If it involves law enforcement, Chief Wiggum is the character for the job.
 Because the show has been in existence for so long and because there are so many stock characters in the cast, writers have multiple options at their disposal when they need to satirize a particular stereotype.

 One of the most prominent stock characters on the show is Kwik-E-Mart owner Apu, who also represents the risks that come with creating racially based stock characters.
 It's easy to get the details wrong, and incorrect stereotypes may offend the audience.
 In the case of Apu, writers have been accused of perpetuating a negative stereotype, but some have defended the use of Apu by arguing that he is used to satirize negative stereotypes.